3 ways to add numbered headings to your Confluence pages

 While manually numbering your headings is achievable, it can be fiddly and time-consuming.
 It's your main option if you don't want to extend Confluence's features with an add-on from the Atlassian Marketplace.

 ✍️ Tip: It can be tricky to keep track of your headings as you go.
-To reduce the likelihood of missing a heading, we suggest you list your headings and subheadings on a separate document before you start.
+To avoid mistakes, we suggest listing your headings and subheadings in a separate document first.

 How to manually number headings on a Confluence page